AkiPoh/rust-newspaper/.vscode/README.md

 - **Source Resolution**: Maps compiled code back to source via `"resolveSourceMapLocations"` and `"sourceMapPathOverrides"` configurations that understand webpack's bundling approach
 - **Synchronized Control Flow**: When using "Debug All Processes," stopping debugging in one process (`"stopAll": true`) stops the entire application—essential for clean debugging sessions

-### Build Tasks (tasks.json)
+### Build Tasks (`tasks.json`)

 The tasks.json file defines two tasks that support the development workflow:

-- **npm: build-dev**: Created specifically to be triggered by launch.json's `"preLaunchTask": "npm: build-dev"` reference—runs the application in development mode and continues monitoring TypeScript compilation in the background so debugging can attach cleanly
+- **`npm: build-dev`**: Created specifically to be triggered by launch.json's `"preLaunchTask": "npm: build-dev"` reference—runs the application in development mode and continues monitoring TypeScript compilation in the background so debugging can attach cleanly
-- **npm: lint**: Provides code quality checking but isn't automatically part of the debug flow—remains available for manual execution when developers want to validate their code
+- **`npm: lint`**: Provides code quality checking but isn't automatically part of the debug flow—remains available for manual execution when developers want to validate their code

+### Recommended Extensions (`extensions.json`)

+The extensions.json file provides the recommended extension IDs for VS Code, so that the developer can choose install or enable the recommended extensions within VS Code.

+- **Categorically Organised**: Recommendations structured six categories (Core Development, TypeScript/JavaScript, Source Control, Documentation, Web Technologies, Quality of Life)—each addressing specific needs of Electron development
+- **Purpose of Each Extension is Documented**: Uses comments to explain each extension's purpose, allowing for developers to make educated decisions if to install such extensions
+- **Opt-in Flexibility**: VS Code by default requires the user to install the recommended extension; VS Code by default should not install the extensions automatically

+This file represents one of the more security wise questionable component of the VS Code configuration, as it introduces third-party extensions with VS Code privileges into the VS Code development environment.
+Though noting that these are opt-in extensions, so no hidden actions that could compromise the device should take place by recommendations made by `extensions.json`, requiring the developer to choose to download and enable such extensions.

 ## Recommended Extensions

-Our extensions.json includes carefully selected tools organized by purpose:
+Our `extensions.json` includes carefully selected tools organized by purpose:

 ### Core Development

-- **ESLint**: Code quality enforcement with integrated fixing on manual save
+- **ESLint**: Code quality enforcement with integrated fixing on manual save, (configured by `settings.json`)
-- **Prettier**: Consistent code formatting when manually triggered
+- **Prettier**: Consistent code formatting when manually triggered, (configured by `settings.json`)

 ### TypeScript/JavaScript Productivity